 A lot has been written about schemaless databases, but not much on schemaless platforms, on how to make them, how to choose one for your own software project — while there are so many of them around us.
-CMS, Electronic medical record systems, ERP, CRM, Forms utilities, to name a few in common domains.
-Each niche sectors/verticals have such platforms too — like in social sector there is Avni, CommCare, Bahmni.
+CMS, Electronic medical record systems, ERP, CRM, and Forms utilities, to name a few in common domains.
+Each niche sectors/verticals have such platforms too — like in the social sector there is Avni, CommCare, Bahmni.

 What are schemaless platforms?

 Schemaless databases allow you to perform data operations, without telling the database about the schema of your data.
 And they deliver good performance for such use cases.